material-components/material-components-web/packages/mdc-drawer/README.md

 `mdc-drawer--open` | If present, indicates that the dismissible drawer is in the open position.
 `mdc-drawer--opening` | Applied while the drawer is animating from the closed to the open position.
 `mdc-drawer--closing` | Applied while the drawer is animating from the open to the closed position.
-`mdc-drawer-app-content` | Dismissible variant only.
+`mdc-drawer-app-content` | Mandatory for dismissible variant only.
 Sibling element that is resized when the drawer opens/closes.
-`mdc-drawer-scrim` | Modal variant only.
+`mdc-drawer-scrim` | Mandatory for modal variant only.
 Used for the overlay on the app content.

 ### Sass Mixins